loighic/loighic.github.io/_pages/macro/pt1b/demand.md

 ###### A change to the income of consumers

-The final two factors---a change to incomes and a change to the price of related goods---are a little more complicated.
+The final two factors that affect demand---a change to incomes and a change to the price of related goods---are a little more complicated.
+For both, multiple steps must be taken to determine how demand will be affected.

 Consider for a moment what might happen to demand for instant ramen noodles as income increases for all (or most) members of a population---if, for instance, there is an economic boom and wages rise for almost everyone.
 Or imagine what will happen to demand for instant ramen if income decreases for all (or most) members of a population---if, say, there is a severe recession.

 Instant ramen is an example of an **inferior good**.
-This is a good for which, as incomes rise, demand falls; and, as incomes fall, demand increases.
+This is a good for which, as incomes rise, demand decreases; and, as incomes fall, demand increases.
 Other examples of inferior goods are generic brand groceries, used cars, hot dogs, and McDonalds coffee.
 For inferior goods, when incomes increase, demand decreases---and so the demand curve shifts to the left.
 (And the opposite happens when incomes decrease.)

 Most goods, however, are not inferior goods.
 They are what we call **normal goods**.
 Normal goods are products for which, as incomes increase, demand increases; and as incomes decrease, demand decreases.
 Gasoline, an example that we've already discussed, is a normal good.
 As incomes increase, demand for gasoline increases.
 And the opposite happens when incomes decrease.

 ###### A change to the price of related goods

-For this factor that affects demand, we, again, have two categories.
+Here, we, again, have two categories.

 > Two goods are **substitutes** when one can be substituted for the other.
 So, for example, Coke and Pepsi are substitutes.
 >
-> Two goods are **compliments** when they are typically consumed together.
-For example, cars and car insurance or golf clubs and golf balls are compliments.
+> Two goods are **complements** when they are typically consumed together.
+For example, cars and car insurance or golf clubs and golf balls are complements.

 Now, think about (*a*) what happens to demand for Pepsi when the price of Coke increases (or decreases)?
 And (*b*) what happens to demand for golf balls as the price of golf clubs increases (or decreases)?

 > For two **substitutes**, *x* and *y*, when the price of *x* increases, the **quantity demanded** of *x* goes down and **demand** for *y* increases.
 (And vice versa when the price of *x* decreases.)
 >
-> For two **compliments**, *w* and *z*, when the price of *w* increases, the **quantity demanded** of *w* goes down and the **demand** for *z* goes down.
+> For two **complements**, *w* and *z*, when the price of *w* increases, the **quantity demanded** of *w* goes down and the **demand** for *z* goes down.
 (And vice versa when the price of *w* decreases.)

-Some care is required here because, for both substitutes and compliments, we have a change to the *quantity demanded* and a change to *demand*.
+Some care is required here because, for both substitutes and complements, we have a change to the *quantity demanded* and a change to *demand*.

 <p align="center"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/_AOdCq30e4o?si=HhS5fzs15U5yp6QE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></p>